Best Practices for Functional Testing | Global App Testing

 Types of functional tests

-Functional testing is more than just execution; there is much complexity in terms of the test management and overall QA planning and QA processes.
+Functional testing is more than just execution; there is much complexity regarding the test management and overall QA planning and QA processes.
 Below are different types of test execution.

 A) Test cases vs exploratory tests